Photoprotection: In plants

 To best protect themselves from excess light, plants employ a multitude of methods to minimize harm inflicted by excess light.
 A variety of photoreceptors are used by plants to detect light intensity, direction and duration.
 In response to excess light, some photoreceptors have the ability to shift chloroplasts within the cell farther from the light source thus decreasing the harm done by superfluous light.
+Likewise, leaves themselves can grow or move in order to decrease absorption when in maximum exposure.
 Similarly, plants are able to produce enzymes that are essential to photoprotection such as Anthocyanin synthase.
 Plants deficient in photoprotection enzymes are much more sensitive to light damage than plants with functioning photoprotection enzymes.
 Also, plants produce a variety of secondary metabolites beneficial for their survival and protection from excess light.
 These secondary metabolites that provide plants with protection are commonly used in human sunscreen and pharmaceutical drugs to supplement the inadequate light protection that is innate to human skin cells.
-Various pigments and compounds can be employed by plants as a form of UV photoprotection as well.
+Various pigments and compounds can be employed by plants as a form of UV photoprotection as well, including those in the cuticle, epidermis, and hairs on the outer surface of the leaf.
+This is important since this can cause damage to DNA and proteins, and UV radiation is not used in photosynthesis.